alookatommorow/west-coast-skateparks/README.md

 West Coast Skateparks was created using [Ruby on Rails](rubyonrails.org).
 The database is [PostgreSQL](http://www.postgresql.org/).
 Dynamic content is added using [Jquery](https://jquery.com/) and [AJAX](http://api.jquery.com/jquery.ajax/).

-West Coast Skateparks uses [Semantic UI](http://semantic-ui.com/) for front-end pleasantries.

 Maps are generated using the [Google Maps API](https://developers.google.com/maps/documentation/javascript/).

 ##Contribute

-WCS is a work in progress.
-Pending the final touches to the database and a UI/UX enhancement, the app will be officially launched, making it the premiere source for skatepark information in the western U.S.  If you would like to clone the repo and make a contribution, please feel free!
+If you would like to clone the repo and make a contribution, please feel free!

 Clone the repo from your command line